jvadillo/guia-laravel-6-paso-a-paso/README.md

 class User extends Model
 {
     /**
-     * Get the phone record associated with the user.
+     * Get the articles records associated with the user.
      */
     public function articles()
     {